fredrikp999/fredrikp999.github.io/_posts/2023-01-07-Argo_workflows_2.markdown

 # Working with input and output artifacts
 Argo workflows can work with a number of different type of repositories
-* Argo handles the communication towards them and provide a certain artifact / folder / bucket to the container executing the workflow.
+* Argo handles the communication towards them and provide a certain artifact to the container executing the workflow.
 * The artifacts is assigned a name and is provided to the container at a defined path
 * Same goes in the other direction for output artifacts which are also defined by a name and a path + type
 * Many different types are supported e.g. s3, http, artifactory, gcp artifact storage, aws, hdfs, git-repo etc.
 * Reference to artifacts can be provided in a workflow, passing an artifact generated in one step to another step
 * It is also possible to pass artifacts directly between steps
+* It seems like you need to explicitly specify each artifact for most artifact types and that it is not possible to access a whole folder/bucket/structure except for when using git as the artifact type
+* This "limitation" is probably good, as it is very inefficient to handle many small files e.g. in minIO.
+Argo also has built-in support for packing/unpacking e.g. to tar.gz which is the recommended way

 ## Use artifactory to store artifacts
 Below example demonstrates the use of artifactory as the store for artifacts.